ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 ### Secondary Structural Definitions

 Secondary structural definitions are parts of the data structure definition which cannot fully describe a column in the data-cube.
-They are *secondary to* the column's structural definitions.
+They are *secondary to* the column's structural definition.
 You only need to use these secondary definitions where they are required by the column's structural definiton.

 A rough structure of `SecondaryQbStructuralDefinition`s is shown below.
 It can be used to help you decide which secondary structural definitions you should use when describing your data-cube.